About Us

 Fellowship Chats

-Once a month, Ms. JD Fellows and Mentors will join to discuss topics including impostor syndrome, mental wellness, and the bar exam.
+Once a month, Ms. JD Fellows and Mentors will join to discuss career and leadership topics.
+Sessions take place virtually on Wednesdays at 8pm ET.

-Ms. JD Fellows are invited to the attend the NWLSO Leadership Academy Intensive in March of 2024.
+Ms. JD Fellows are expected to the attend the NWLSO Law Student Leadership Academy in March of 2026.

 Ms. JD Fellowship Projects